L to R: Mary Mackey, Karen Rubio, Mythri Ramesh, Debbie Parsons, Lisa Wade, Kathleen Wiley, Anita Bora, Shailaja Venkatsubramanyan

 When she’s not singing the praises of plant-based nutrition, Karen can be found hiking with her husband and three boys, backpacking, camping, writing and visiting her legion of doggo friends.
 Email: firstname.lastname@example.org

 Kathleen Willey grew up in San Jose, California in a neighborhood that was previously a cherry orchard when Santa Clara Valley was filled with agriculture.
-The youngest of six kids, she grew up with a love of the outdoors since her family went on so many camping trips.
-She loved all the family dogs throughout the years and this led to her love of all animals.
+The youngest of six kids, she developed a love of the outdoors during many family camping and house boating trips.
+There were always family dogs throughout the years and this led to her love of all animals.
 In her younger years she had terrible asthma that often prevented her from doing PE with her friends.
 Once she went Whole Foods Plant Based she started placing in her age group in various runs in the Bay Area, running faster than she had 20 years earlier!
-She also enjoys road biking, having completed many 50 mile and century rides with her husband Mark.
-She also traveled extensively with her previous job with a large travel company, with her favorite being Italy.
+She also enjoys mountain biking and road biking, having completed many 50 mile and century rides with her husband Mark.
+She also traveled extensively with her previous job with a large travel company, her favorites being Italy and Hawaii.

-She has passed on her love of outdoor fitness to her family recently hiked to the top of Half Dome with her husband and 11 year old twin boys.
-Some of her favorite pastimes are watching her boys play baseball, hiking with her beloved dog Honey and going on family trips to Oregon.
+She has passed on her love of the outdoors to her family and recently hiked to the top of Half Dome in Yosemite with her husband and 11 year old twin boys.
+Some of her favorite pastimes are watching her boys play baseball, trying new vegan recipes, hiking with her beloved dog Honey and going on family trips to Oregon.

-She is passionate about creating a more compassionate and sustainable world for her young boys through education and positive outreach to the community.
+She is passionate about creating a kinder and more sustainable world for her young boys through education and positive outreach to the community.

 Lisa Wade is a teacher, community organizer, and environmental and animal rights activist.
 She grew up with her sister Debbie in Africa, where she developed a deep love and respect for nature and animals She had many beloved childhood pets, including her cat Snowy who was her very best friend.